aduuuna/Microservices-Postwave/Blog/readme.md

-This directory contains a little app that gives a taste about how microservices features works
+This directory contains a simple Blog application that demonstrates key features of a microservices architecture.

-### Services
+## Services

-1. Post
+**1. Post Service**

-   a) Create a post
+Create a new post

-   b) List all posts
+Retrieve all posts

-2. Comments
+**2. Comment Service**

-   a) Create a comment
+Add a new comment

-   b) List all comments
+Retrieve all comments